AlGoulas/receptor_principles/README.md

 Receptor density data are acquired via histological processing of human tissue (quantitative receptor autoradiography).
 An example of such datset is depicted in the figure (left panel) for the muscarinic M<sub>2</sub> transmitter receptor.

 # Use
 Create a virtual environment (e.g., with conda) with the specifications enlisted in requirements.txt.
 Download or clone this repository.
-If the virtual environment was created sucessfully, no further installations are required - the main .py file can be executed (DistillPrinciples.py).
+If the virtual environment was created sucessfully, no further installations are required - the main.py file can be executed.

-To do so, you have to specify the following folder and paths in the DistillPrinciples.py file:
+To do so, you have to specify the following folder and paths in the main.py file:
 1. Folder to store the results (figures and tables).
 E.g.,
 ```
 results_folder = Path("/Users/.../receptor-principles/results")